 Managing Tracheostomy Care at Home

 A tracheostomy is a surgical incision made through the neck into the trachea to create an airway that allows someone to breathe.
 An artificial airway inserted through a stoma creates an opening that keeps it from closing.
 Having direct access to the lungs carries some significant risks, as you can imagine.
-Therefore, the responsibility for managing a tracheostomy site is substantial.
+Therefore, the responsibility for tracheostomy care can seem frightening when you first come home.

 The information they provide is very comprehensive and easy to follow.